ethersphere/swarm-guide/contents/architecture.rst

 The high level API to the manifests provides functionality to upload and download individual documents as files, collections (manifests) as directories.
 It also provides an interface to add documents to a collection on a path, delete a document from a collection.
 Note that deletion here only means that a new manifest is created in which the path in question is missing.
 There is no other notion of deletion in the swarm.

 API is the go implementation (and go API) for these high level functions.
 There is an http proxy interface as well as a RPC API for these functions.
-These all differ in there exact functionality due to inherent privilege differences or interface limitations.
+These all differ in their exact functionality due to inherent privilege differences or interface limitations.
-These are described in detail in :ref:`API`.
+These are described in detail in :ref:`Usage`.

 .. index::
    API
-   HTTP proxye
+   HTTP proxy

-The Swarm Accounting Protocol (SWAP) component keeps track of requests between peers and implements the accounting protocol.
+The :ref:`SWAP -- Swarm Accounting Protocol` component keeps track of requests between peers and implements the accounting protocol.
 It is described in detail in :ref:`Incentivisation`.

 In what follows we describe the components in more detail.